Conveuropean logo

 Perpignan France

 10 years ago I started my European journey right here, at the center of the world, according to Salvador Dali.
-I took a train from Toulouse to Perpignan and I started a new chapter in my life filled with so many experiences that I feel many decades have gone through since that January 2004, so far away.
-Today when I look back I feel extremely lucky to have had the chance to live these years in this continent.
+I took a train from Toulouse to Perpignan, and I started a new chapter in my life filled with so many experiences that I feel many decades have passed since January 2004.
+Today, when I look back, I feel extremely lucky to have had the chance to live these years in this continent.
 I have to confess I didn’t like it at the beginning, but bit by bit I blended in and I fell in love with Europa.
-I went through some very tough and very rewarding moments and I made some very important life lasting connections.
-These years opened my mind to the world and I matured immensely as well.
-I’m very looking forward to the next 10 years to come.
-I’m still happily conveuropean after all these years :).